moja-global/FLINT.Cloud/local/rest_api_gcbm/README.md

 <br/>

 To run the GCBM simulation locally, execute the following steps :-
-1. Clone the FLINT.cloud repository using the command:
+1. Clone the `FLINT.Cloud` repository using the command:

 ```bash
 git clone https://github.com/moja-global/FLINT.Cloud.git